jaaluh/developer-test-3a/README.md

 - Currently there are a few integration/API tests to check that e.g. data import, currencies and translations work as expected

-- I used Jest as the test runner because I previous experience with it
+- I used Jest as the test runner because I have previous experience with it

 - For a real-world project, additional tests could be added to ensure everything works as expected, depending on factors such as the project's criticality and the potential impact of bugs